openhab/openhab-docs/concepts/rules.md

 ![Open Window Screenshot](./images/rule-openwindow.jpeg)

-The script action in detail (for the scipt see the YAML):
+The script action in detail (for the script see the YAML):

 ![Open Window Action](./images/rule-openwindow-action.jpeg)